Information and advice to help my child / young person's understanding, talking and communication

 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

-The resources here will help you reach the outcome: "I know how to help my toddler understand, talk or communicate."
+The resources here will help you reach the outcome: "I know how to help my teenager understand, talk or communicate more effectively"

 Click the star icon next to the items you want to save and view them in your pathway